PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Proper Sitting Position

-Your paddling power starts with your posture.
-I learned this the hard way after a 10-mile paddle left me with a sore back that lasted a week.
-Here's how to sit correctly:
+I learned the importance of posture the hard way after a 10-mile paddle left me with back pain that lasted a week.
+Here's how to position yourself for power and comfort:

-1. Plant yourself firmly - Butt all the way back in the seat
+1. Plant yourself firmly - Push your hips all the way back into the seat so your lower back contacts the backrest

-4. Set backrest - Upright support, not reclined
+4. Set backrest angle - Upright support that keeps you alert, not reclined like a beach chair

-5. Connect three points - Feet, butt, and knees/thighs for stability
+5. Create three-point contact - Feet, butt, and thighs/knees should all connect with the boat for stability

-In sit-inside kayaks, your knees should touch the deck or thigh braces.
-This connection gives you control - something I discovered matters when navigating different water conditions.
+In sit-inside kayaks, your knees should lightly touch the deck or thigh braces.
+This connection gives you the control needed for navigating different water conditions.
+For sit-on-top models, press your feet firmly against the footwells.

 How to Hold Your Paddle Correctly?

-The number of paddlers I see with upside-down or backward paddles would surprise you.
-Here's the foolproof setup:
+The number of paddlers I see with upside-down blades or backward orientation would surprise you.
+Getting this right is essential before you ever dip a blade in the water.

-2. Arms should form 90-degree angles at elbows
+2. Your elbows should form approximately 90-degree angles

-4. Knuckles facing up, aligned with top edge of blades
+4. Knuckles face upward, aligned with the top edge of the blades

-• Drip rings positioned about a hand-width from blade throat
+• Drip rings should sit about one hand-width from where the blade meets the shaft

-For those deciding between paddle styles, understanding high angle vs low angle paddling helps choose the right technique for your needs.
+For those deciding between different paddling styles, understanding the difference between high angle and low angle paddling helps you choose the right technique for your equipment and goals.

 The Paddler's Box